JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 ---
 title: "Reflex.
-Cooler Web Apps?"
+Cooler Web Apps for Leads?"
 date: 2025-06-16T10:20:21+01:00
 draft: false
-tags: ["Dev","WebApps"]
+tags: ["Dev","WebApps","Plotly","Authentication","entrepreneuring"]
 description: 'Using (Python) Reflex framework to display Data.
 Tested with Real Estate and Job Market Trends as Web Apps.'
 url: 'tinkering-with-reflex'
 ---

 Reflex is another way to create [WebApps with Python](https://reflex.dev/blog/2024-12-20-python-comparison/).

+It is based on **[React](https://jalcocert.github.io/JAlcocerT/javascript-for-static-websites/#react)** and Chakra UI for the frontend, and FastAPI and SQLAlchemy for the backend.

-I think it should be in between Streamlit and Flask in terms of UI and development complexity:
+I think Reflex (exPicone), should be in between Streamlit and Flask in terms of UI and development complexity:

 * https://reflex.dev/templates/dashboard/
 * https://github.com/reflex-dev/reflex/releases